corot/world_canvas_msgs/README.md

-semantic_map_msgs
+world_canvas_msgs
 =================

-Messages and services for the semantic maps framework
+Messages and services for the world canvas framework